 - CRJ 323 (SOC 323) Juvenile Justice 3 credit hours.
 An examination of the nature and causes of juvenile delinquency.
 The course also reviews the juvenile justice system and programs for treatment, control and prevention of juvenile delinquency.
 Prerequisites: None. - CRJ 336 (SOC 336/PSC 336) Black Lives Matter 3 credit hours.
 Analysis of the nature, causes, development, forms, functions, and outcome of recent social movements are analyzed.
 Theories about social movements as a variation of collective behavior are included.
 Prerequisites: SOC 351/CRJ 351. - CRJ 351 (SOC 351) Criminology 3 credit hours.
 An introduction to the field of criminology.
 Specifically, the course covers the nature of crime, the causes of criminal behavior and the reactions to crime.
 Theories of crime causation are also discussed.
 Prerequisites: None. - CRJ 355 Criminal Justice Administration 3 credit hours.
 An analysis of administration and management in a variety of criminal justice settings and of their related problems and issues.
 Major topics include the unique nature of criminal justice organizations, work motivation, job design, communications, leadership or management styles, management by objectives, managing employee performance, organizational behavioral modification, decision making, and organizational change and development.
-Prerequisites: None. - CRJ 356 Police Administration 3 credit hours.
+Prerequisites: CRJ 250. - CRJ 356 Police Administration 3 credit hours.
 Organization and function of law enforcement agencies are covered.
 Police problems and practices are evaluated.
-Prerequisites: None. - CRJ 357 Probation and Parole 3 credit hours.
+Prerequisites: CRJ 355. - CRJ 357 Community Corrections Administration 3 credit hours.
 An introduction to the history, administration, and various components/processes of probation and parole, such as pre-sentence investigation, classification, supervision of probationers, conditions of probation, and revocation hearings.
 Issues in probation and parole are also discussed.
-Prerequisites: None. - Experiential Learning Opportunity (ELO) in Criminal Justice 3 credit hours.
-An experiential learning opportunity in the form of a co-op, internship, or field experience that combines classroom concepts with practical work experience related to the student's major field of study.
-A student must be at least a sophomore, registered with Career Development Services (CDS) and possess/maintain a minimum 2.0 GPA in cumulative and major to register for this course.
-The student's faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.
-Prerequisites: CRJ 250. - CRJ 443 (PSC 443/SOC 443) Social Research 3 credit hours.
+Prerequisites: CRJ 355. - CRJ 443 (PSC 443/SOC 443) Social Research 3 credit hours.
 An introduction to sociological research including the principles of research design, and the collection, analysis, and reporting of data through actual field experience.
 Prerequisites: None. - CRJ 448 (SOC 448) Social Legislation for Crime and Social Policy 3 credit hours.
 A survey of the development, philosophy, and changes in American social legislation and of its impact upon contemporary life.
 The last 30 years are stressed.
 Prerequisites: None. - CRJ 450 Criminal Procedures 3 credit hours.
 Expands on the concepts presented in CRJ 252, Criminal Law, emphasizing criminal procedure, including the laws of arrest and search and seizure, the rights of the accused; and the roles of the prosecutor, judge, jury and defense counsel in the judicial process.
 Prerequisites: CRJ 252. - CRJ 451 Rules of Evidence in Criminal Cases 3 credit hours.
 Consideration of the foundation and rationale of rules of evidence in criminal cases as well as rules of evidence pertaining to the various types of evidence, such as testimony of witnesses, judicial notice, hearsay, confession, physical evidence, etc. Prerequisites: None.